RaoulSchikora/compiler/README.md

 Since the unit test matches any grammar rule, there are 5 reduce/reduce-conflicts.
 These will however not arise, when the testing mode isn't specified, because the parser can only match the unit-test grammar rule when a dedicated global variable is set (which can't happen due to user input).

+### Arrays

+No out-of-bounds checking takes place.
+If elements are referenced that are not inside the declared array, the behaviour is undefined.